 - Health Systems, Outcomes and Economics research related to cancer control and care

-The GO YIA is a one-year grant between $25,000 to $50,000.
+The GO YIA is a one-year grant for $50,000.
 The number of GO YIAs in each funding cycle is not predetermined by Conquer Cancer.
 Awards are given based on individual merit and availability of funds.

 All of the following criteria should be met to qualify for a GO YIA:

 - Have a doctoral degree (including MD, PhD, MD/PhD, DO, or equivalent doctoral degrees).

 - In the last year of training or during the first two years of a faculty/staff appointment (if in academic institution) or first two years of employment (if in a non-academic institution) at the time of grant submission, and must be within 10 years of terminal degree (MD, PhD or equivalent) at the time of application.

 - Should demonstrate an interest in oncology or a related branch of science and be working in an oncology setting, but are not required to have oncology-specific training

 - Be able to commit at least 60% of full-time effort to research (applies to total research, not just the proposed project) during the award period.

 - Must have a contractual obligation with the sponsoring organization (see section on Eligible Organizations).

 - Be an ASCO member or have submitted a membership application with the grant application.
 Apply for new membership or renew an existing membership.